WakiMak/trentent.github.io-forked/_posts/2015-07-08-citrix-universal-print-server-troubleshooting-printing-blank-pages-or-inconsistent-printing.md

   <a href="http://1.bp.blogspot.com/-h5ELEzcdSJI/VZ3aLcOhHOI/AAAAAAAAA6M/bmdLnBLu7VM/s1600/Screen%2BShot%2B2015-07-08%2Bat%2B8.12.27%2BPM.png" style="margin-left: 1em; margin-right: 1em;"><img border="0" height="159" src="http://1.bp.blogspot.com/-h5ELEzcdSJI/VZ3aLcOhHOI/AAAAAAAAA6M/bmdLnBLu7VM/s320/Screen%2BShot%2B2015-07-08%2Bat%2B8.12.27%2BPM.png" width="320" /></a>
 </div>

-Unfortunately, this makes it impossible for our hardcoded app to use a consistent printer as these queues and names do not exist unless we install them locally. &nbsp;If the program displayed a simple print dialog this wouldn&#8217;t be an issue but it is not coded that way.
+Unfortunately, this makes it impossible for our hardcoded app to use a consistent printer as these queues and names do not exist unless we install them locally. &nbsp;If the program displayed a simple print dialog this wouldn't be an issue but it is not coded that way.

-Fortunately, Citrix has come up with a \*fairly\* elegant solution: Citrix Universal Print Server (UPS). &nbsp;How this works is it forces the mapped network printers to come across using the Citrix Universal Print Driver. &nbsp;There are two parts to this, the Citrix UPS and the Universal Print Client (UPC). &nbsp;The UPS goes on your Windows Print Server and the UPC goes on your XenApp servers.
+Fortunately, Citrix has come up with a \*fairly\* elegant solution: Citrix Universal Print Server (UPS). &nbsp;How this works is it forces the mapped network printers to come across using the Citrix Universal Print Driver. &nbsp;There are two parts to this, the Citrix UPS and the Universal Print Client (UPC). &nbsp;The UPS goes on your Windows Print Server and the UPC goes on your & servers.

 <table align="center" cellpadding="0" cellspacing="0" style="margin-left: auto; margin-right: auto; text-align: center;">
   <tr>